Frank Yallop: Ipswich Town (1983–1996)

 In 1983, aged 19, Yallop signed a professional contract with Ipswich Town.
+He would make his debut the following year, in a 1-0 defeat away to Everton.
 He was part of the Ipswich squad that was relegated from the First Division in 1986 and of the squad that won the 1991–92 Second Division title promotion six years later to the inaugural season of the newly formed FA Premier League, where Ipswich stayed for three years before being relegated once again to the second tier.
+Yallop was named the club's Player of the Year in 1987–88.
+In August 1992, Ipswich held a testimonial match against West Ham United in honour of Yallop.
 In the later years of his Ipswich career, he played alongside fellow Canadian Craig Forrest.
 In the season following the relegation, Yallop was loaned out to third-tier side Blackpool F.C. in November 1995, where he featured for the team in a few Second Division matches.
 He departed the club following the conclusion of the 1995–96 season.

 Two of his eight goals for the Town came in the span of three days in February 1993.
 The first came against Tottenham Hotspur with Yallop breaking a four-year scoring drought in a 2–0 victory.
 The second goal helped to push Ipswich to beat Premier League title favourites Manchester United 2–1 at Portman Road, a result which saw Ipswich occupy fourth place in the league and spark hopes of a late run to the title, but instead a slump in form followed and Ipswich finished 16th.

 At the end of his time at Ipswich, Yallop amassed 385 appearances in all competitions, which puts him just outside the top ten in appearances for the club all time.
 Yallop was inducted into the club's Hall of Fame in 2023, a recognition of his nearly 15 years spent with the club between academy and professional play.
 Yallop had collected his award in December 2022, as the March match of honor fell within the USL Championship season.